FromDoppler/doppler-cd-helper/README.md

 ### Run validations in local environment

-The source of truth related to the build process is [doppler-jenkins-ci.groovy](./doppler-jenkins-ci.groovy) (a renamed Jenkisfile).
-It basically runs docker build, so, you can reproduce jenkins' build process running `docker build .` or `sh ./verify-w-docker.sh`.
+The source of truth related to the build process is [Dockerfile](./Dockerfile).
+It basically runs docker build, so, you can reproduce CI build process running `docker build .`.

 If you prefer to run these commands without docker, you can read [Dockerfile](./Dockerfile) and follow the steps manually.